kbirk/esper/README.md

 ### Textures

 Textures can be used to store and sample many different types of information.
-Typically a texture stores color values but they can also be used to store depth values or any other types of encoded information.
-Textures can be created from existing HTMLImageElements, URLs containing HTMLImageElement supported image formats, or buffered with no data at all.
+Typically a texture stores color values but can also be used to store depth values or any other types of encoded information.
+An `esper.Texture` can be created from existing HTMLImageElements, URLs containing HTMLImageElement supported image formats, or buffered with no data at all.

     // Create texture from image URL.
     var texture = new esper.Texture2D({